 Secondly the Developed World fund

 What you will notice is that they are very closely correlated.
 You can probably already guess why??
 Because they are broadly made up of the same things.
-The Global fund is the Developed world plus a bit of emerging markets and a some extra companies in the other regions.
+The Global fund is the Developed world plus a bit of emerging markets.
 So of course they are going to be closely correlated.

 Overall the Developed World Fund has performed marginally (and I do mean a small margin) better.
 Does that mean it will continue to do so?
 No!